edcork/Karoo-AQI/README.md

-# Karoo peanut locator
+# Karoo AQI

-This repo is a starter project for learning how to build a **Hammerhead Karoo Extension** using Cursor.
+Attempt to build a **Hammerhead Karoo Extension** that provides AQI data.